nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Up to six `flags` and `details` can be specified, in any order.
 - The index refers to the index number shown in the displayed contact list.
+- To edit personal fields, `me` can be specified in the `INDEX` parameter.
 - The index must be within the range of indexes displayed in the contact list (zero-based).
 - ConTech also has built-in duplicate checkers and will alert you if there is already a contact with the same details when editing.
 - While all six `details` are optional, minimally **one** must be specified for any effect to take place.